hzoppetti/hz-site/content/posts/2023/someday.md

 The Smiths were a kind couple who had agreed to hide her, and she was thankful they had accepted this dangerous burden.

 If either the Alalani or Evren government found out, they would haul her back to the Yanoura jungle.
 Both nations had agreed to an extradition treaty in their attempt at peace.
 That worked out for criminals.
-But they forgot about the people stuck in the middle--the young people fleeing to Alalani trying to escape Evren trafficking.
+But they forgot about the people stuck in the middle---the young people fleeing to Alalani trying to escape Evren trafficking.
 It wasn’t Alalani’s fault; they were working for the greater good, or so they said.
 Unfortunately, little folks like her fell through the cracks.
 That’s what Mister Smith said.
 And so she hid.

 Hugging the blanket for warmth, Mai moved to the single window of her lonely basement hideaway.
 The Smiths hid her here out of kindness, she knew, but she longed for the sun.
 The small window allowed only a faint amount of light.
 Though isolated, she felt safe.